 2.)
 Original Artist:

-- Enter the name of the original artist listed on the original release.
+- Enter the name of the original recording artist listed on the original release.

-- Example: If you're covering "Imagine" you'll want to enter John Lennon, not The Beatles
+- Example: If you're covering "Give Peace a Chance" you'll want to enter John Lennon, not Plastic Ono Band.

 - Pro Tip!
 A digital release should have an artist listed, even if it's various artists.
 If it doesn't, you can always use the composer's name.

-- Example: If you're covering "Imagine" you'll want to enter John Lennon, not The Beatles
+- Example: If you're covering "Give Peace a Chance" you'll want to enter John Lennon, not Plastic Ono Band.

 3.)
 Optional Sections